Guide to the Lloyd Appleton Metzler Papers, 1937-1974

 - United States.
 Federal Reserve Board

 - Economics -- Study and teaching (Higher) -- United States

 The Lloyd Appleton Metzler Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift from Richard Appleton Metzler in October 1987.

 Processed by Rubenstein Library staff, January 1988

-Collection is minimally processed and needs further processing before materials can be used.
+Collection may need further processing before materials can be used.

-Encoded by Robert Carlson and Paula Jeannet Mangiafico, October 2009
+Encoded by Robert Carlson and Paula Jeannet, October 2009

 Accessions 87-126 and 87-162 were merged into one collection, described in this finding aid.